vikchupak/Network/DNS.md

   - `CNAME blog example.com.` > blog.example.com and example.com > resolves to the same IP
   - `CNAME static other.domain.com.` > static.example.com resoves to another IP, but it is still Hostname subdomain, not delegated.
 - Delegated Subdomain points/resolves to other IPs
-  - NS hr ns1.hrvendor.com. > points to delegate NS that "create" another Zone > resolves to another IP
+  - NS hr ns1.hrvendor.com. > points to delegate Authoritative NS that "create" another Zone > resolves to another IP

 ### The Parent Zone File: `example.com`